grupogita/ONOSP4-tutorial/Exercise 2.0/readme.md

 $ mvn clean package
 ```

-If the compilation is succesfull, you will find the gita-p4-tutorial-1.0-SNAPSHOT.oar file in the target directory
+If the compilation is succesfull, you will find the gita-p4-tutorial-1.0-SNAPSHOT.oar file in the target directory.

 ## Deploy the application